 Welcome to Machaca Lab!

-We are fascinated by the regulation of Ca2+ signaling pathways under both physiological and pathological conditions.
-Intracellular Ca2+ transients represent a ubiquitous signaling module throughout phylogeny that is critical in mediating cellular responses to various cues.
-We are particularly interested in how Ca2+signaling modules are remodeled during cellular development and cellular pathology.
+We are fascinated by the regulation of intracellular signaling pathways under both physiological and pathological conditions in the context of the regulation of oocyte maturation, meiotic arrest, cell cycle progression and secretion.
+We are particularly interested in Ca2+ signaling as a ubiquitous signaling module throughout phylogeny that is critical in mediating cellular responses to various cues.
+In fact, Ca2+signaling is often remodeled during cellular development and cellular pathology.